 The OCCI server of site B deploys the VM out of the registered VMI with the appropriate instance type.

 The OCCI server of site B verifies that the VM is properly executing.
-For that, a set of general checks are assessed in order to determine whether the VM has successfully booted.
+For that, a set of general checks is assessed in order to determine whether the VM has successfully booted.
 This checks would include (but are not limited to): verifying that the VM responds to ping requests or if an SSH server is listening on port 22 or if there is a certain service on a certain port.
 For that, a subset of the most common-used ports can be employed.
 In case the VM is on a VLAN inaccessible to the OCCI endpoint, the latter would require confirmation from the user to verify the integrity of the VM.

 The OCCI server of site B erases the temporary storage allocated for the VM disk(s)